close

 Words: 641|Page: 1|4 min read

-In my perspective, the American Dream is still alive because the employment in the past few years has contributed to prosperity in the United States.
-The American Dream was coined by the Great Depression.
-The American Dream was coined by James Truslow Adams, who wrote that the American Dream “is a dream of a land in which life should be better and wealthy for everyone, with an opportunity to have an ability or achievement or circumstance of birth”.
-Many advocates say that the American dream is dead, but it is still alive according to liberalists.
-The Great Recession inequality has achieved prosperity.
+In my perspective, the American Dream is still alive because employment in the past few years has contributed to prosperity in the United States.
+The concept of the American Dream was coined during the Great Depression by James Truslow Adams, who wrote that the American Dream “is a dream of a land in which life should be better and richer and fuller for everyone, with an opportunity for each according to ability or achievement” (Adams, 1931).
+Many advocates say that the American Dream is dead, but it is still alive according to liberalists.
+Despite the challenges posed by the Great Recession, the pursuit of this dream has continued to inspire prosperity.

 Get a custom paper now from our expert writers.